jw2249a/2017-bayes-audit/2017-code/README.md

 | Boulder-council | Dave Diddle| Ben Borg   | Sue Mee   | Jill Snead  |

 When a contest outcome includes multiple winners, they are listed in additional columns, as shown.
-The order of these winners may be important.
+The order of these winners may be important, depending on the contest type and outcome rule.

 This file shows only the reported winners, it does not show tally information, or additional information about how the winner(s) was/were